Chi Onwurah: Parliamentary career

 Onwurah was elected as the Member of Parliament (MP) for Newcastle upon Tyne Central at the 2010 general election with a majority of 7,466.
 She succeeded the previous Labour MP Jim Cousins, who had decided to step down after 23 years.
-She described Parliament as a "culture shock" but also said that compared with her engineering background "parliament is the most diverse working environment I've ever been in, the most gender balanced".
+She described Parliament as a "culture shock", but also said that compared with her engineering background "parliament is the most diverse working environment I've ever been in, the most gender balanced".

 Onwurah supported Ed Miliband in the 2010 Labour Party leadership election.
 Miliband appointed Onwurah as a junior shadow minister for Business, Innovation and Skills on 10 October 2010.

 In January 2013, Onwurah was given a new "wide-ranging role" as a Shadow Minister for the Cabinet Office, focusing on "cyber security, social entrepreneurship and open government."
 Departing from the post in September 2015, she was succeeded by Louise Haigh.

+On 11 September 2024, she was appointed Chair of the Science, Innovation and Technology Select Committee.

 Campaigning on gender issues

 In February 2014, Onwurah spoke in a parliamentary debate called at her initiative on the topic of gender-specific toy marketing.
 She also lent her support to the campaign Let Toys Be Toys.
 In her speech to the House of Commons, she said:"Before entering Parliament, I spent two decades as a professional engineer, working across three continents.
 Regardless of where I was or the size of the company, it was always a predominantly male, or indeed all-male, environment, but it is only when I walk into a toy shop that I feel I am really experiencing gender segregation."

 She later told Kira Cochrane of The Guardian that she believes the limiting of children by gender stereotypes is a serious economic issue, with the proportion of female students on engineering degree courses having fallen from 12% to 8% in the thirty years since she had started studying for one herself.
-Referring to a shortage of engineers and the UK having "the lowest proportion in Europe of women who are professional engineers" she said "toys are so important and formative, and for me this is about the jobs of the future, about what happens in 10 or 15 years' time.
+Referring to a shortage of engineers and the UK having "the lowest proportion in Europe of women who are professional engineers", she said "toys are so important and formative, and for me this is about the jobs of the future, about what happens in 10 or 15 years' time.
 We can't go on with a segregated society."